Wonder how to plan a trip to Japan? If you don’t know where to start, or how to plan a trip to Japan, you have come to the right place.

 Summers in Japan are warm with temperatures that often exceed 30 degrees Celsius.
 The humidity makes the wind chill even higher and unenjoyable if you’re not used to tropical climates.

-The cities are unavoidably crowded and the combination of this bustling activity and such a high temperature can make exploring these concrete jungles a lot less comfortable.
+The cities are always crowded and the combination of this bustling activity and such a high temperature can make exploring these concrete jungles unpleasant during this season.

 June and July statistically know the most rainfall.
 This applies to most of the country, only the northern peninsula of Hokkaido is mainly spared from the downpours.